neherlab/treetime_examples/clock.md

 ## Estimation of evolutionary rates and tree rerooting

-Treetime can estimate substitution rates and determine which rooting of the tree is most constistent with the sampling dates of the sequences.
+Treetime can estimate substitution rates and determine which rooting of the tree is most consistent with the sampling dates of the sequences.
 This functionality is implemented as subcommand `clock`:
 ```bash
 treetime clock --tree data/h3n2_na/h3n2_na_20.nwk --dates data/h3n2_na/h3n2_na_20.metadata.csv --sequence-len 1400 --outdir clock_results